chrystalme/Contact-form/README.md

 # Contact Form

-> Description the project
-> This project is a training project for code reviewers at Microverse.
-It aims to help in the code review process and make one a better code reviewer.
+This is a form built to collect data from site visitors to store their reviews.
+It contains just 3 fields, the full name, email and message.

 ## Built With